 Beyond being bad for tool life (and quality of the cut in general), tool deflection is bad for dimensional accuracy.
 To minimize it, and depending on the situation, one can:

-minimize lateral forces on the tool, and that usually means taking a lighter cut (e.g. small DOC and or WOC.
+- minimize lateral forces on the tool, which usually means taking a lighter cut (e.g. small DOC and or WOC).

 This last point is best adressed by the "roughing + finishing" toolpath strategy: the roughing toolpath can take aggressive cuts, leaving enough margin (stock to leave) that deflection effects will be included in this margin.
 And then the finishing toolpath will only have to shave off a thin layer of material, which takes very little force and therefore causes very little deflection.